 The ACT Workbook for Depression & Shame is written by psychologists Matthew W. McKay, Michael Jason Greenberg, and Patrick J. Fanning.
 It's based on acceptance and commitment therapy and focused on addressing the defectiveness schema in depression.
 The book begins and ends with a series of several self-assessment questionnaires to let you see how much… Continue reading Book Review: The ACT Workbook for Depression & Shame

 "Happiness is a choice."
 It's a message that you probably come across fairly often.
 While it's probably meant to be motivational and positive most of the time, I think it's an idea that, if you start to poke at it a bit, has some fundamental flaws.
 The fallacy of happiness as a choice There's a… Continue reading Happiness Is Not a Choice

 Get Out of Your Mind & Into Your Life by Steven C. Hayes explains how concepts from acceptance and commitment therapy (ACT) can get you unstuck from your thoughts so you're free to actually start living.
 The book takes a brief look at relational frame theory, on which ACT is based, but doesn't get bogged… Continue reading Book Review: Get Out of Your Mind & Into Your Life

 What is it that makes you, you?
 Is there even a self?
-A fundamental concept in Buddhism is non-self.
+Let's consider a few different approaches.
+Buddhism A fundamental concept in Buddhism is non-self.
 The word Anatta is used for the principle that "there is in humans no permanent, underlying substance that can be called the soul" (Wikipedia).
-The belief that there is a self is viewed as a source … Continue reading What Does the Self Consist of?
+The belief that there is… Continue reading What Does the Self Consist of?